Seismic Mountmaking

 Shake Table

-Designs range from simple methods of securing the object, such as microcrystalline wax and monofilament ties, to complex base isolation systems.
-An example of our ongoing research is the use of a bi-axial shake table that simulates the horizontal forces of an earthquake.
+Mount designs range from simple methods of securing the object, such as microcrystalline wax and monofilament ties, to complex base isolation systems.
+An example of our ongoing research into mount designs is the use of a bi-axial shake table that simulates the horizontal forces of an earthquake.
 This can provide invaluable insights on how a mounting system might perform during a real earthquake.

 Magnetic Mounting Cups

-Magnetic mounting cups (mag-cups) are a new addition to the system of magnetic mountmaking, developed to minimize the handling of ancient vessels.
+Magnetic mounting cups (mag-cups) are a new addition to the system of seismic mountmaking, developed to create internal mounts and minimize the handling of fragile objects.
 The cups are designed to have enough pull strength to be considered a “full capture” or “seismic mount.”
 They are made of aluminum, stainless steel, and brass, which are non-magnetic and lightweight, allowing the cup to be supported by the magnet.
-Pull strength can be increased and decreased gradually by twisting a brass handle.
-The cups can be combined with steel plates, nickel-plated steel beaded chains or steel shot Tyvek bags.
-They were designed to help with fast turnaround times for museum exhibitions and are reusable for a range of vessel sizes.
+Pull strength can be increased and decreased gradually by turning a handle incorporated into the base of the cup.
+The magnets are combined with steel plates, steel beaded-chain, or steel shot in Tyvek bags.
+They are reusable for a range of vessel weights and sizes, depending on the stability of the object and strength of the magnet.

 Partners

 In 2018, the J. Paul Getty Museum partnered with the Hellenic Ministry of Culture and Sports and the National Technical University of Athens on a project to protect museum objects in the event of an earthquake.
-The results of the Getty-funded research has led to the development of a new prototype of base isolator.
-New isolators will be fabricated in Greece and utilized to protect a selected group of ancient sculptures at the National Archaeological Museum in Athens.
+The results of the Getty-funded research have led to the development of a new prototype of base isolators which utilize parabolic ramps.
+New isolators will be fabricated in Greece and used to protect a select group of ancient sculptures at the National Archaeological Museum in Athens.

 Contact the Team